Course Outline

 Machine Translated

-Preparation of the trainer for the training - clear presentation, well-organized and thought-out agenda, office materials prepared by the trainer.
-A humorously illustrated agenda and contract.
-A large number of practical tasks that perfectly complement the theory.
+Trainer preparation for the training - a clear presentation, well-organized and thought-out agenda, office materials prepared by the trainer.
+A fun illustrated agenda and contract.
+A large number of practical exercises excellently complement the theory.

 Marta Slodownik - Atos Global Delivery Center Polska Sp.
 Z o.o.
 Sp.
 K